wp-plugins/grand-media/readme.txt

 Features:

-*   (NEW) Gmedia for iOS - [iOS manage application](https://itunes.apple.com/ua/app/gmedia/id947515626?mt=8) to manage your Library with your iPhone
+*   iOS application "Gmedia" - [iOS manage application](https://itunes.apple.com/ua/app/gmedia/id947515626?mt=8) to manage your Library with your iPhone
-*   (NEW) Full Page Template for Galleries with permalink support
+*   Full Page Template for Galleries with permalink support
-*   (NEW) Share Images, Albums, Tags, Galleries via admin panel
+*   Share Images, Albums, Tags, Galleries via admin panel
-*   (NEW) Create custom query filters with selected parameters
+*   Create custom query filters with selected parameters
-*   (NEW) Custom fields for Files and Albums, so developers can create their own unique modules
+*   Custom fields for Files and Albums, so developers can create their own unique modules
-*   (NEW) Cover for Album
+*   Cover for Album
 *   Mobile friendly, responsive galleries
 *   Add tags, assign categories and group images in albums
 *   Drag'n'drop sorting for files in Album
 *   Easy editing media files data in Edit Mode
 *   Image Editor with Filters
+*   Geolocation for photos
 *   Create many galleries with different options
 *   Easily adding shortcode to post in one click
 *   Easily adding images from Gmedia Library to post